the-mac/AndroidJniHelpers/README.md

 [![Decompile APK in Single Click](https://img.youtube.com/vi/TfLq9nsLWOc/0.jpg)](https://www.youtube.com/watch?v=TfLq9nsLWOc)

-This library allows you to secure your apps with less effort and is fully customizable.
+The Android JNI Helpers library allows you to secure your apps with less effort and is fully customizable.
 With this version of the JNI Helpers library you can prepare your strings before runtime and decrypt them as you need them, and connect to any secure server with its designated ssl certificate (in C++).
 It protects your app's resources like inline (Java file) strings, resource (res) strings and network requests beyond
 [basic code shrinking](https://developer.android.com/studio/build/shrink-code.html) from [proguard obfuscation](https://www.guardsquare.com/en/proguard).

-## Setting up your project ##
+## Setting Up Your Project ##
 ### Add C++ Support, but if your project already has it skip this section ###
 - If you are just creating your project, you can simply check the "Add C++ Support" box upon project creation
 - If your project already exists, you can right click your app module and select "Link C++ project with gradle"
 - Finally, see our [FAQ](FAQ.md) for how to [set up your C++ project and view example CMakeLists.txt file](FAQ.md#setting-up-your-android-studio-c-project)

-## Import library and use modules ##
+### Import Android JNI Helpers library ###

-Gradle 3.0.1+
+Using Gradle 3.0.1+ add library to your module's build.gradle file
 ```bash
 dependencies {
     ...